Data-driven control of continuous-time systems: A synthesis-operator approach: Abstract

 \section{Abstract}

 This paper addresses data-driven control of continuous-time systems.
-We develop a framework based on synthesis operators associated with input and state trajectories.
+We develop a framework based on synthesis operators associated with state and input trajectories.
 A key advantage of the proposed method is that it does not require the state derivative and uses continuous-time data directly without sampling or filtering.
-First, systems compatible with given data are described by the synthesis operators into which data trajectories are embedded.
-Next, we characterize data informativity properties for system identification and for stabilization.
-Finally, we establish a necessary and sufficient condition for informativity for quadratic stabilization in the presence of process noise.
-This condition is formulated as linear matrix inequalities by exploiting the finite-rank structure of the synthesis operators.
+First, systems consistent with the data are represented in terms of synthesis operators, into which the data trajectories are embedded.
+Next, we characterize data informativity properties for system identification and for stabilization in the noise-free case.
+Finally, we establish a necessary and sufficient condition for noisy data to be informative for quadratic stabilization.
+All these informativity characterizations are formulated in terms of finite-dimensional matrices, by leveraging the finite-rank structure of the synthesis operators.